University of Nebraska-Lincoln

 Waiver Process for Students

-- A waiver to the prohibition on university-sponsored programs in countries for which the U.S. Department of State has issued a Travel Warning may be considered in exceptional circumstances and can be requested through the process noted below.
-No waiver will be provided for travel to countries which are under a CDC Travel Health Notice at Warning Level 3.
-An administrator of a university-sponsored program to a Travel Warning country or an administrator on behalf of a student seeking to participate in a non-faculty-led program benefitting the student’s curriculum of study may petition for a waiver to the policy by submitting, in writing, a written request to the cognizant Chancellor.
+- An administrator or faculty leader of a University-sponsored international travel program to a U.S. Department of State Level 3 or Level 4 country/area or a "Reconsider Travel" or "Do Not Travel" area within a Level 1 or Level 2 country or an administrator on behalf of a student seeking to participate in a faculty-led or a non-faculty-led program benefitting the student's curriculum of study, may petition for a waiver to the policy by submitting, in writing, a written request to the cognizant Chancellor.
 The request should include a detailed explanation of why a waiver of the university policy is warranted, including the ability to avoid high risk areas, special circumstances and knowledge of the country in question or critical interests of the university.
-The request must include a University of Nebraska Waiver and Release Form signed by each participating student or member of the public acknowledging that he/she has been advised of the existence of a Travel Warning.
-In the case of a participating minor student, the Waiver and Release Form must also be signed by a parent or guardian.
+The request must include a University of Nebraska Informed Consent and Release of Liability form signed by each participating student or member of the public acknowledging that s/he has been advised of the details of the Travel Advisory.
+In the case of a participating minor student under the age of 19, the Waiver and Release Form must also be signed by a parent or guardian.

 - Upon receipt of the waiver request, the Chancellor shall convene a Review Committee to consider the same.
 The committee will provide a recommendation in writing to the Chancellor.
 Upon receipt of a positive recommendation, the Chancellor shall make a decision to support or deny the request.
 If the Chancellor supports the request, he/she will submit to the President a request for a waiver, including the original petition and supporting forms and related information.